ETHEL THALHEIMER Jan. 21, 1924 - Dec. 24, 2019

 She was born Jan.
 21, 1924, in Elkhart, to John and Myrtle (Martin) Garman.

-Surviving are two granddaughters, Kristen Thalheimer and Lori (Randy) Slauf; two great-granddaughters, Alyssa (Alex) Halvorson and Kelsey Peterson; two great-great-grandchildren, Keira and A.J.; and numerous nieces and nephews.
+Surviving are two granddaughters, Kristen Thalheimer and Lori (Randy) Slauf; two great-granddaughters, Alyssa (Alex) Halvorson and Kelsey Peterson; two great-great-grandchildren, Keira and A.J.; one brother, Vernon (Jean) Garman; and numerous nieces and nephews.

 Katherine worked at CTS Corp. for more than 41 years and was a member of the Quarter Century Club.